-The First ELSE is equipped with a Texas Instruments OMAP 3430 processor, 256 RAM, a 3.5 inch screen with a resolution of 854 x 480 px, a handful of sensors: capacitative with tactile feedback, proximity, ambient light, and tilt, 5 Mp camera and up to 32 GB onboard flash.
+The First ELSE is equipped with a Texas Instruments OMAP 3430 processor, 256 RAM, a 3.5-inch screen with a resolution of 854 x 480 px, a handful of sensors: capacitive with tactile feedback, proximity, ambient light, and tilt, 5-MP camera and up to 32 GB onboard flash memory.

 This "it came from the future" device runs the sPlay, a brand new Access Linux Platform that promises to change the way a phone, oops, sorry, a communication device, feels and looks (goodbye to the Main Menu).

 The First ELSE has full range network support: quad band 850 MHz, 900 MHz, 1800 MHz & 1900 MHz GSM, tri-band UMTS: 850 MHz, 1900 MHz & 2100 MHz, Bluetooth 2.0 + ADR and Wi-Fi 802.11 b/g.

 Target markets include the US, Western Europe and Russia.
 Well, I sure hope for some exceptions.